ibm-cloud-docs/vmwaresolutions/nl/pt/BR/vcenter/vc_orderinginstance.md

 {: #vc_orderinginstance-licensing-settings}

 Especifique as opções de licenciamento para os seguintes componentes do VMware na instância:
-* vCenter Server 6.5 - edição Standard
+* vCenter Server 6.5
-* vSphere 6.5u1 - edição Enterprise Plus
+* vSphere Enterprise Plus 6.5 ou 6.7
 * NSX Service Providers 6.4 (Edição Base, Advanced ou Enterprise)

 Para usuários do Parceiro de Negócios, a licença do vCenter Server (Standard Edition), a licença do vSphere (Enterprise Plus Edition) e a licença do NSX são incluídas e compradas em seu nome.
 No entanto, deve-se especificar a edição para a licença do NSX.